brown-ccv/version-control-with-git/README.md

 <em>Edit / add / commit </em>

- * Edit your files with your new amazing science. (that bit is up to you)
+ * Edit your files with your new amazing science (this bit is up to you).

  * `git add` - add a change to the staging area.